Dennis Hackethal’s Blog

 Guzey’s Misquotes Re: Walker

-In November 2019, Alexey Guzey published an article titled ‘Matthew Walker's "Why We Sleep" Is Riddled with Scientific and Factual Errors’.1 In contains extensive criticisms of Walker’s book, including an accusation of “deliberate data manipulation” (emphasis removed).
+In November 2019, Alexey Guzey published an article titled ‘Matthew Walker's "Why We Sleep" Is Riddled with Scientific and Factual Errors’.1 The article contains extensive criticisms of Walker’s book, including an accusation of “deliberate data manipulation” (emphasis removed).
 Walker is a professor of neuroscience and psychology at UC Berkeley.

 I have found many misquotes in Guzey’s article, which I will analyze and explain with the help of my tool Quote Checker.
 I believe Guzey can improve his article substantially if he fixes those misquotes.
 I welcome Guzey’s eye for detail and hope he extends it to quoting.